rohan-paul/Awesome-JavaScript-Interviews/Node-Express/express-session-how-it-works.md

 ## What is a session?

-A session is a place to store data that you want access to across requests.
+A session is a place to store data that you want have access to, across the requests between client and server.
 Each user that visits your website has a unique session.
 You can use sessions to store and access user data as they browse your application.
 Sessions are integral to web application development because they allow the application to store state.
 Based on what action a user took on Page A, we can show a different Page B. Without them, applications would be stateless, and not very useful.

 Sessions can store their information in different ways.
 The popular ways to store session data is: